- Benefits & Features

 - Undergraduate Concentration

-For participants of the Advanced Management Program, the Executive Development Program, the High Impact Leadership program, the Emerging Leader Development Program (fall 2016), and the Deal Camp program, accommodation is included in the program tuition.
+For participants of the Advanced Management Program, the Executive Development Program, the High Impact Leadership program, and the Deal Camp program, accommodation is included in the program tuition.

 For all other programs, participants are responsible for arranging their own accommodations.